neovichsu/px-dark-theme/README.md

-px-dark-theme
+# px-dark-theme
 -------------

 ## Overview

-px-dark-theme is a Predix UI component.
-This is the starting point for theming Predix UI  components.
+Px-dark-theme is the starting point for theming Predix UI  components.
 It is based loosely on the concepts outlined [here](https://www.polymer-project.org/1.0/docs/devguide/styling.html#xscope-styling).

 ## Usage